 Time to pack for your trip!
 Here’s a suggested packing list.

 Step 16 – Buy Travel Insurance

 Travel insurance is something you will need on the road.
 You never know what might happen, and most health plans won’t cover you overseas.
 I never thought I would pop my eardrum while I was scuba diving or break my camera in Italy.
-My friend never thought he would break his leg hiking or that another friend’s father would die and she would have to fly back home.
+My friend never thought he would break his leg hiking; another friend certainly didn’t expect her father would die and she would have to fly back home.

 Travel insurance is only a few dollars a day and only a fool doesn’t buy it.
 Here’s my ultimate guide to picking a good insurance company.
 (I use World Nomads for all my trips.)

 Go on your trip and have fun!
 Head to the airport, board your plane (don’t forget your passport!), and enjoy the fruits of your labor.

 By using this post as a guideline, you can better organize and prepare for your trip (and if you are looking for more in-depth information about planning a trip, check out my book for next steps).
 You’ll check all the boxes, not miss anything, and have plenty of money for your vacation.
 It can be as simple as booking a flight and packing or as complex as rearranging your entire life to go backpack the world forever.

 But no matter your trip length, this list will help you stay organized as you prepare to step onto that plane and out into the world.

 P.S.
 Yes, I did leave out visas and vaccinations, because needing those isn’t as universal as the other stuff on this list, but don’t forget to check if you need those, too!